syeddanish41/wAlnut/README.md

 in our [master investors list](#master-investors-list):
 ```
 Name: Pikachu
-Favorite type of nut: Seedot(name of a pokemon that looks like an acorn get it?)
+Favorite type of nut: Seedot(name of a pokemon that looks like a acorn get it?)
 Website: www.shock-me-baby-one-more-time.com
 Social Security Number: Pika Pika Pikachu
 ```